 Did you know that you can use YouTube settings to make watching and learning piano with Hoffman Academy even better?
 Here’s how.

-We’ve created closed captions in English for most of our lesson videos in Unit 1, and all our videos in Units 3-5.
-We’ll be adding them to the rest of our videos soon.
+We’ve created closed captions in English for most of our lesson videos.
 These captions are great for making sure your piano student doesn’t miss anything, even when watching a lesson in an environment with ambient noise and distractions.
 To access these you can either click on the small CC icon next to the settings icon, or click on settings, click Subtitles, and select English.

 Would you like to watch Hoffman Academy videos with subtitles in a language other than English?
 YouTube has an automatic translation feature with many language options.
 To access it, click on Subtitles, then click on Auto-Translate.
 These translations are not perfect, but can help students who have a different primary language to be able to follow and learn more from the video lessons than they would otherwise.

 You can also control the video quality in order to optimize viewing.
 If you have a limited bandwith for your internet, try lowering the video quality.
 The video should play more smoothly.
 To do this, click on Settings, then on Quality.
 Select a number.
 Higher numbers mean higher quality video, but will also require more bandwidth to play smoothly.
 You can also leave it on Auto, which means YouTube will try and detect what the highest quality video your internet can handle, and then set that as your video quality.